bbopt/nomad/doc/user_guide/source/LibraryMode.rst

 The library mode requires additional coding and compilation before conducting optimization.
-First, we will briefly review the compilation of source code to obtain NOMAD binaries (executable and shared object libraries) and how to use library.
+First, we will briefly review the compilation of source code to obtain NOMAD binaries (executable and shared object libraries) and how to use them.
 Then, details on how to interface your own code are presented.

 Compilation of the source code